dd86k/ddgtk4/README.md

 Minimal dynamic bindings for GLib, GObject, Gio, GTK4, and WebKitGTK.

-Support for Libadwaita sooner or later.
+Support for Libadwaita, Pango, GDK, and GSK later.

 Work in progress.